trolldbois/python-haystack/README.md

 Verifying Windows Heap attributes:
 ==================================

-The script `haystack-find-heap.py` allows to show details on Windows HEAP.
+The entry point `haystack-find-heap` allows to show details on Windows HEAP.
 It should support:

 - Windows XP 32 bits